Cooler Master MasterWatt Maker 1200 MIJ PSU Review

 Specifications

 Efficiency is as good as it gets based on the 80 PLUS organization's scale.
 Nonetheless, in the fresh ETA certification which is based on a much stricter methodology the PSU doesn't do so well, because of the decreased efficiency on the 5VSB rail and the low PF.
-Normally it should be rated as ETA-A but because it didn't meet the 5VSB and PF limits it was dropped to the next category.
+Normally it should be rated as ETA-A+ but because it didn't meet both the 5VSB and PF limits, it lost several categories.

 Moreover, fully modular cabling is used, and the suite of protection features includes everything you could hope for.